Manakkattu Bhadra Temple: Legend

 The saint agreed to the conditions of Yakshi and she started staying in his house.
 She was only visible to the saint and his aged mother.
 The mother saw her as a beautiful young girl and she thought that the girl was brought by his son to help her.
 One day, the saint went for a long journey.
 He returned to his house after a long time.
 By seeing his master after a long time, one of the saint's labors accidentally came in joy and touched him within the Padippura.
 By seeing this, the Yakshi who was staying in the Arapura immediately disappeared from the house.

 After getting released, the Yakshi started to harm the villagers and she spread various contagious diseases like small pox.
 By seeing the pathetic situation, the helpless saint along with some chieftains went in search for a person who could find a solution for the chaotic situation.
 They finally reached the "Manakkattu Mana" and told the situations to the "Karanavar" (head).
-The Karanavar instructed them to built a shrine for Goddess Bhadrakali in their village and that was the only way to avoid further troubles from the evil spirit.
+The Karanavar instructed them to build a shrine for Goddess Bhadrakali in their village and that was the only way to avoid further troubles from the evil spirit.

 They returned to their village and erected a small Sreekovil as per the instructions of Karanavar of Manakkattu Mana.
 The Karanavar was summoned to the village after constructing the shrine.
 He consecrated a "Kannadibhimbam" idol, made of Panchaloha and invoked the energy of Sree Bhadra Devi into it.
 Idols of "Kodumkali" and Yakshi were installed near to Sree Bhadra Devi.
 After the installation of Devi, the Karanavar appointed a Velichappadu, who represents Devi and a Pujari (chief priest) to do the Poojas.
 The Thantri performed "Panthirukulam gurithi" and he distributed the guruthitheertham (sacred water) to the village folks as a cure to the contagious diseases.
 He also instructed the villagers to perform this guruthi after every twelve years in order to avoid further misfortune incidents.